Matrix Decomposition-Based Approach to Estimate the STARTS Model: Introduction

 These issues are mutually interrelated, and depending on conditions such as the number of time points and population parameter values, avoiding improper solutions can be extremely difficult.
 One possible countermeasure is constrained estimation like constrained ML (CML), in which the optimization space is restricted to admissible values (e.g., variances constrained to be positive).
 However, constrained estimation frequently produces boundary values (i.e., estimates at the lower or upper bound), leading to biased estimates (Searle, Casella, \& McCulloch, 1992; cited from Lüdtke et al., 2018).
-Moreover, although not in the context of the STARTS model but rather within confirmatory factor analysis (CFA), the usefulness of (unweighted) least squares (LS) with non-iterative estimators has also been discussed (e.g., Dhaene \& Rosseel, 2023).
+Moreover, recent simulation results for confirmatory factor analysis (CFA) suggest that several non-iterative estimators based on least squares (LS) can avoid Heywood cases (Dhaene \& Rosseel, 2023).

 When improper solutions occur in the estimation of the STARTS model, it is often the case that researchers alter model specifications (e.g., by imposing equality constraints on parameters) or modify the data being analyzed (e.g., by excluding specific waves or participants) in order to obtain admissible solutions.
 As an alternative to such partly conservative approaches, Bayesian estimation is also useful and has been employed as a procedure for addressing improper solutions.
 Lüdtke et al. (2018), demonstrated that when appropriate (weakly informative) priors are specified, a Bayesian approach can effectively prevent improper solutions and stabilize parameter estimation in the STARTS model.
 Bayesian estimation is also well known as an effective strategy for avoiding improper solutions in hierarchical linear models, particularly those including random coefficients.
+Nestler et al. (2025) also used Bayesian estimation in Mplus when embedding the STARTS model within the dynamic SEM framework.

 However, Bayesian estimation is known to carry the risk of inducing parameter bias; for example, in the context of mediation models, it has been reported that under small sample sizes, Bayesian estimation tends to yield more stable results than CML, but often at the cost of increased bias (e.g., Smid et al., 2020; Ulitzsch et al., 2023).
 Moreover, under such small-sample conditions, estimation results can be highly sensitive to the choice of prior distributions (e.g., Miočević et al., 2021).
 Therefore, sensitivity analyses comparing results under different prior specifications are commonly recommended.
 Yet, because the Bayesian approach for the STARTS model typically relies on Markov chain Monte Carlo (MCMC) algorithms to approximate posterior distributions, computational costs are usually higher than for ML, and these costs increase further when sensitivity analyses are performed.
 Furthermore, even when plausible prior distributions are specified, particularly when the prior information is weak, the resulting estimates may still correspond to the zero boundary, yielding solutions similar to those obtained by CML.